uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.3.7 =

+* Fixes issues with media library not loading for some, attachment-modal errors and adds some wider compatibility.

 = 2.3.6 =

 * Adds support for older browsers, fixes a couple of seemingly isolated errors reported, removes some redundant code.